f-lab-USP/onboarding/recipes/jupyter_tunnel.md

     ssh user@localhost

+You will now be prompted for your password on woodshole.

-Now check out your micromamba environment:
+On woodshole, activate your micromamba environment:

     micromamba activate base